CavalryHill/enlighten-mycroft-va/README.md

 2. If you have any older version, run `sudo a2dismod php<old-version>` to disable it first.
 3. Run `sudo a2enmod php8.2` to enable the module, then restart your Apache server.

+### Setting-Up Database
+Ere we jump into nextcloud console, we need to configure a database for it's data beforehand.
+1. Run `sudo mysql` to get into MySQL with root without password.
+2. Run `CREATE USER 'nextcloud' IDENTIFIED BY '<PASSWORD>';` to create a new MySQL user.
+3. Run `CREATE DATABASE nextcloud;` to create a new database, then run `GRANT ALL PRIVILEGES ON nextcloud.* TO 'nextcloud'@localhost IDENTIFIED BY '<PASSWORD>';` to give user the permission of the newly created database.
+4. Run `FLUSH PRIVILEGES;` to reload settings, then run `quit;` to leave MySQL console.

 ### Installing Nextcloud Web-Pack
 Thanks to manys' efforts, there's also public released Nextcloud web-pack, please followed the instructions below.
 1. Use `cd /var/www` to get under the default Apache web-pack storage.